Barbara Bush (born 1981)

-Barbara Pierce Bush (born November 25, 1981) is an American activist.
+Barbara Pierce Bush (born November 25, 1981) is an American activist and author.
 She co-founded and is the chair of the board of the nonprofit organization Global Health Corps.
-She and her fraternal twin sister, Jenna, are the daughters of the 43rd U.S. President George W. Bush and former First Lady Laura Bush.
-She is also a granddaughter of former President George H. W. Bush and Barbara Bush, after whom she is named.
+She and her fraternal twin sister, Jenna, are the daughters of the 43rd U.S. president George W. Bush and former first lady Laura Bush.
+She is also a granddaughter of the 41st U.S. president, George H. W. Bush, and former first lady Barbara Bush, after whom she is named.

 Early life and education

-Barbara Pierce Bush was born on 25 November 1981 at Baylor University Medical Center in Dallas, Texas.
-When the family lived in the Preston Hollow section of Dallas, she and her twin sister, Jenna, attended Preston Hollow Elementary School; Laura Bush served on Preston Hollow's Parent-Teacher Association at that time.
+Barbara Pierce Bush was born on November 25, 1981, at Baylor University Medical Center in Dallas, Texas, before her twin sister Jenna.
+When the family lived in the Preston Hollow section of Dallas, she and Jenna attended Preston Hollow Elementary School; Laura Bush served on Preston Hollow's Parent-Teacher Association at that time.
 Later, Barbara and Jenna attended The Hockaday School in Dallas.
 When her father became Governor of Texas in 1994, Barbara attended St. Andrew's Episcopal School in Austin, Texas.
 She began Austin High School in 1996, graduating with the class of 2000.
-Barbara graduated from Yale University with a BA in Humanities and Harvard Kennedy School with a Master in Public Administration as a fellow with the Center for Public Leadership.
-After graduating, she lived in the Greenwich Village neighborhood of New York City.
+Barbara then graduated from Yale University, where she was a member of Kappa Alpha Theta, with a Bachelor of Arts in humanities and earned a Master in Public Administration from Harvard Kennedy School as a fellow with the Center for Public Leadership.

 Smithsonian and activism in Africa

 She worked for the Cooper Hewitt, Smithsonian Design Museum, a subsidiary of the Smithsonian Institution.
 Previously, she had been working with AIDS patients in Africa: Tanzania, South Africa, and Botswana, among other places, through a program sponsored by the Houston-based Baylor College of Medicine's International Pediatrics AIDS Initiative.
+Her interest in the issue began when she went to Africa with her parents to launch President Bush's Emergency Plan For AIDS Relief (PEPFAR).